open-mmlab/mmpretrain/docs/tools/model_serving.md

 Check the official docs for [running TorchServe with docker](https://github.com/pytorch/serve/blob/master/docker/README.md#running-torchserve-in-a-production-docker-environment).

 In order to run in GPU, you need to install [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
-You can omit the `--gpus` argument in order to run in CPU.
+You can omit the `--gpus` argument in order to run in GPU.

 Example: